Ask a question, request a quote or check recovery status. Call us.

 Avoiding excessive heat within your system can help to protect your hard drive from crashing in the future.
 Below we outline some handy tips for ensuring this doesn’t happen to you, and that hard disk drive recovery services never become necessary.

-Protecting Your Hard Drive
+What Happens When Your Hard Drive Fails?

-Dust is everywhere.
+Keep it clean, cool and don’t drop your computer!
+Remember that dust is everywhere.
 And sadly, it’s seriously attracted to electronic components and computers, whether we’re talking about regular PCs, laptops or RAID servers.
 This is usually because of the very fans which attempt to cool these systems.
 By bringing fresh air into your PC or laptop, you also collect and transfer dust to your system.

 For laptops, this is not as much of an issue, as their fans are small, and in typical environments, do not pull in mass amounts of dust.
 Regular PCs, however, are very different.
 Because they are typically stationary, and contain large fans, they quite often attract dust, and tend to as a result generate a lot of heat.